clij/clij-docs/reference.md

 <a name="CLIJ_argMaximumZProjection"></a>
 ## CLIJ_argMaximumZProjection

-Determines the maximum projection of an image along Z.
+Determines the maximum projection of an image stack along Z.
-Furthermore, another image is generated containing the z-index where the maximum was found (zero based).
+Furthermore, another 2D image is generated with pixels containing the z-index where the maximum was found (zero based).

 **Parameters**: Image source, Image destination_max, Image destination_arg_max